Do You Need a Financial Advisor?

-An effective long-term financial plan weaves together a number of concerns.
+An effective long-term financial plan weaves together several concerns —

 Slow and steady wins the race

-So if professional advisors can’t even beat the market, you may wonder, why should you hire one at all?
+If professional advisors can’t even beat the market, you may wonder, why should you hire a financial advisor at all?

 One of the most important ways a professional financial advisor can help is simply by making your long-term finances a priority.
 It’s hard to implement a long-term plan carved out of time snatched from evenings and weekends.
 Put a seasoned professional in charge, though, and watch your financial plans whirl into motion — and backed by regular, long-term follow-up, too.

 A financial advisor won’t recoil from the inconvenient questions you’ve put off answering for too long, like what you would do if you lost your job next week or who’ll take care of your spouse’s aging parents in another 10 years.
-Your advisor will help you stop talking about it and actually work out the answers.
+Your financial advisor will help you to stop talking about it and work out the answers.
 It’s the same kind of accountability you get from having a personal trainer or coach, only this is for your personal finances.
-Isn’t it worth hiring someone to finally make it happen?

 Planning your financial future

 What should be on your long-term financial planning agenda?
-Try out our life stage calculators to see where you stand on retirement savings, investments, 401k and TSP plans, college savings, IRA options and insurance coverage.
+Try out these life stage calculators with PenFed Wealth Management* to see where you stand on retirement savings, investments, 401k and TSP plans, college savings, IRA options, and insurance coverage.
 The calculators can help you spot where you fall short or where there are holes in your long-term plan.